NaiemaElsaadi/Capstone-Project/README.md

 ## Output and Results
 <b>1.
-Extract and display feature importances and visualizea feature importance with a bar plot
+Extract and display feature importances and visualize feature importances with a bar plot
 <br>

 ![My Screenshot](Results_df.png)